tansweeyang/Im-not-a-robot/README.md

    <version>Released Version</version>
    ```
 2. Generate zip folder to deploy:
-   - Run the following command to generate a application zip file ready to be deployed.
+   - Run the following command to generate an application zip file ready to be deployed.
      ```bash
      mvn clean package
      ```